-On Sunday, May 7, 2017, up to 500 firefighters from all over will be climbing the stairs of Calgary’s BOW Building, Western Canada’s tallest building and the highest elevation firefighter stairclimb in the world, in support of firefighters and citizens living with cancer.
-Hosted by the Calgary Firefighters Benevolent Society, Calgary is poised to cheer on the brave ones who will ascend the 775 vertical feet – 1204 steps – of THE BOW Building, in full firefighter duty gear.
+On Sunday, May 5, 2019, hundreds of firefighters from across North America and the world will climb the stairs of Calgary’s BOW tower, one of Western Canada’s tallest buildings, in support of firefighters and citizens living with cancer.
+Calgary is poised to cheer on the brave ones who will climb the 775 vertical feet – 1204 steps – of The BOW Building in full duty gear.
 Starting at 3400 feet above sea level, this climb is the highest elevation firefighter stairclimb in the world!
-Firefighters will have the opportunity to be timed wearing their full duty gear, including provided SCBA packs (without air).

-You must be an active or retired firefighter to participate in this climb.
-You must be at least 18 years old on event day.
+You must be an active, volunteer, or retired firefighter and be at least 18 years old on event day to participate in this climb.

 in support of